Treating Psoriatic Arthritis

 Early diagnosis and treatment can help slow the disease and preserve joint function and range of motion.
 Some early indicators of severe disease include onset at a young age, having many joints involved and spinal involvement.
 Good control of the skin disease may be valuable in the management of psoriatic arthritis.
 Some treatments are approved to treat both psoriasis and psoriatic arthritis.

-Drugs for the treatment of psoriatic arthritis are divided into three main categories:
+Drugs for the treatment of psoriatic arthritis are divided into several categories:

 Complementary and Alternative